If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 AWS LightSail is a great platform to host your blogs as it comes with a good infrastructure and a reasonable price.
 Nowadays, it has become one of my preferred solutions to install a WordPress and start a blog.

 AWS LightSail is a virtual private server which means that you do not have cPanel available on the server.
 You either have to buy a license of cPanel and install it manually or manage the LightSail server by yourself.
+It offers Bitnami based WordPress Install or Plesk Server install to manage your site.

 I prefer it to manage by myself, but it can be an overwhelming task for someone who is not from a technical background.
 So be prepared to run some commands and look at log files.